FAQ

 How do I create and manage users?

 It depends on the directory backend you are using.
-If you are using the internal directory, you can create and manage users using the command line interface.
+If you are using the internal directory, you can create and manage users using the web-admin interface.
 If you are using an external directory such as LDAP or SQL, you will need to use the tools provided by that directory server.

 How do I add a new domain?

 It also depends on the directory backend you are using.
-If you are using the internal directory, you can create and manage domains using the command line interface.
+If you are using the internal directory, you can create and manage domains using the web-admin interface.
 If you are using an external directory such as LDAP or SQL, it is not necessary to configure new domain names in order to start receiving emails for it.
 Just like user accounts, your local domains are also retrieved the directory server.
-For SQL servers this is done by executing the domains lookup query and in LDAP servers this is done by searching for objects using domain lookup query.
+For SQL servers this is done by executing the domains

 Sending emails from a new domain does not require any additional configuration either, but to improve deliverability it is recommended that you create a new DKIM key, add it to your DNS records and enable DKIM signing for the new domain.